 In the Ostracism- Overt Behaviors scenario, a male Service member describes an incident where he reported the actions of his coworker because they were against policy.
 He then describes the treatment he received from his coworkers in response to his report and the coworker getting into trouble as a result.
-He explained that he was removed from a group chat he had been in previously, and that his coworkers were avoiding him and would not sit with him at lunch anymore.
-He felt a general sense of blame for the trouble the coworker got into as a result of him reporting the infraction.
+He explained that he was taken out of a group chat he had been in previously, that his coworkers were avoiding him and wouldn't sit with him at lunch anymore, and that he felt a general sense of blame for the trouble the coworker got into as a result of reporting the infraction.